the Spirit Watch

 Fear Christianity: The Religious Terrorism

-Of Gwen Shamblin Lara's Remnant Fellowship And Weigh Down Workshop
+Of Gwen Shamblin's Remnant Fellowship And Weigh Down Workshop

-by Rev. Rafael D Martinez and Dr. Elizabeth Grace Chavez
+by Rev. Rafael D Martinez and Dr. Elizabeth Grace Beech

 What we fear comes to pass more speedily than what we hope.